Suffering injuries after a trip or slip and fall. Here’s what you need to know

 • Whether the person entering the premises is engaging in an illegal activity; and

-• The burden on the occupier of eliminating the danger or protecting the person entering the person entering the premises from the danger compared to the risk of the danger to the person.
+• The burden on the occupier of eliminating the danger or protecting the person entering the premises from the danger compared to the risk of the danger to the person.

 In the case of Harrington Estates v Turner [2016] NSWCA 369, Mr Turner was successful in a claim seeking damages against the occupier and landscaper of the premises after stepping back into a garden bed that was built on a drop and was obscured by plants.
 In this case, the Court held that the occupier and landscaper were aware that the car park would have had numerous patrons, including those who would be unfamiliar with the layout of the carpark, who might be attending at night, and who might have consumed alcohol.
 Accordingly, the risk of injury was foreseeable and both the occupier and landscaper breach its duty of care to Mr Turner in preventing him from injury.